Sector14/cougar-util/README.md

 Once you have completed auto calibration, press ENTER to exit.

-With the exception of firmware, multiple upload options can be specified.
+With the exception of firmware, multiple upload options can be specified at once.
 They will always complete in the order of "-p" profile upload, "-t" tjm upload and finally applying "-e/-m/-u" options.

-# Other Notes

-Access to Windows to perform manual calibration or to compile and upload/switch tmj/tmm files is required.

-Users with a working Cougar joystick that has no user axis profile uploaded and have no access to Windows can upload the bundled config\falcon-rdr-cursor-on.tmc (or off) profile via the -p switch.

-This enables support for the RDR Cursor axis at the expense of the rudder toe brake axes (see Falcon BMS Cougar setup docs for more information).
-Upload only needs to be performed once.
-After that use the "-p" option above.

-NOTE: As tmc files include manual calibration data, unless you have stolen my joystick you should leave the device in auto calibration mode if using the above tmc files.
-In order to use manual calibration mode you should generate your own tmc file in Windows.

-# Usage Examples
+## Usage Examples

 Activate user axis profile (for RDR Cursor), button emulation mode for use by currently uploaded tmj/tmm profile and manual calibration data.